 Africa’s most famous wildlife reserve

 The Maasai Mara is what safari dreams are made of.
 The most famous reserve in the world has rolling grasslands and wide open savannah where big cats and the Big Five roam.
 This is the place to see the incredible annual wildebeest migration between June and October – as over a million animals thunder across the plains in search of water and grazing – but the Mara has mass appeal all year-round.
 A magical hot-air balloon safari is a must; gently drift over the plains at sunrise as wildlife roams below you.

 - Incredible wildlife viewing amongst stunning African landscapes of rolling plains and wide open savannah

-- Witness the Great Migration as over a million animals thunder across the plains in search of water and grazing (June-October)
+- See the Great Wildebeest Migration as over a million animals thunder across the plains in search of water and grazing (June-October)

 - As Kenya’s most popular reserve, the Mara can become busy at times – but even experienced safari-goers admit that the game viewing opportunities here can be wonderful